 A formula says ‘do these six things and you’ll be successful.’
 A model is something that you grow into and shape to fit your needs.”

-The story of River Pools and Spas (and even the successful B2B companies) might provide an example of what’s possible, but it’s easy to get caught up in the application.
+The story of River Pools and Spas provides an example of what’s possible, but it’s easy to get caught up in the application.

 What’s underneath the application is more important because you find a set of principles that apply to all organizations.